 Yes, but TREC will assess a $200 fine for trying to renew before completing your education requirements.
 While the course provider has up to 10 days to submit the course information to TREC, it’s up to you to ensure the appropriate credit is on your education record before you attempt to renew.

 Why aren’t the courses I’ve taken showing up on my education record on the TREC site?

 When you take an SAE course, it is your responsibility to submit the certificate of completion to TREC regardless of the type of credit you need.
 You must do this for the course to appear on your education record and to obtain credit.
 When you take a CE course, the course provider must submit required documentation to TREC on your behalf.
 All providers have 10 days to submit CE documentation to TREC.

-I know that the National Association of REALTORS® requires that Code of Ethics training be completed every four years.
+I know that the National Association of REALTORS® requires that Code of Ethics training be completed every two years.
 Do any classes I took fulfill this requirement?

 How often must I take Ethics?

 A REALTOR® must take the REALTOR® Code of Ethics course once every four years to satisfy the NAR requirement.
 The TREC Legal Update I and TREC Legal Update II courses must be taken every two years under TREC CE education status in order to renew your license.
 TREC Legal Update II will also satisfy NAR’s requirement.
 Please note that the NAR Code of Ethics course will not satisfy TREC’s Legal Update requirements.